Sophist: Athens

-Sophists were not limited in their speeches only to topics in which they were aware.
+Sophists were not limited in their speeches to only topics in which they were aware.
 For them, there were no topics they could not dispute, because their skill reached such a level that they were able to talk about completely unknown things to them and still impress upon listeners and the opponent.
 The main purpose was to pick an approach to the audience, to please it and to adapt the speech to it.
 Unlike Plato's approach, the Sophist rhetoricians did not focus on identifying the truth, but the most important thing for them was to prove their case.

 The first sophist whose speeches are a perfect example of a sophisticated approach is Gorgias.
 One of his most famous speeches is the "Praise of Helen", which has made a significant contribution to rhetorical art.
 In this speech, Gorgias aims to make something almost impossible – to justify Helen, about whom the people have already had a negative opinion.
 By methods of double oppositions, stringing of repetitive positive qualities and insightful consistent arguments, Gorgias gradually purifies the poor reputation of a woman.
 Later, Aristotle described the means used in Gorgias' speech as "Gorgias figures".
 All of these figures create the most accessible path for the audience to the argument offered, varying depending on the type of speech and audience.

 Rome

 The classical tradition of rhetoric and composition refers more to philosophers such as Aristotle, Cicero, and Quintilian than to the sophists.
 Owing largely to the influence of Plato and Aristotle, philosophy came to be regarded as distinct from sophistry, the latter being regarded as specious and rhetorical, a practical discipline.
 Thus, by the time of the Roman Empire, a sophist was simply a teacher of rhetoric and a popular public speaker.
 For instance, Libanius, Himerius, Aelius Aristides, and Fronto were sophists in this sense.
 However, despite the opposition from philosophers Socrates, Plato, and Aristotle, it is clear that sophists had a vast influence on a number of spheres, including the growth of knowledge and on ethical-political theory.
 Their teachings had a huge influence on thought in the 5th century BC.
 The sophists focused on the rational examination of human affairs and the betterment and success of human life.
 They argued that gods could not be the explanation of human action.

-Many rhetoricians during this period were instructed under specialists in Greek rhetorical studies as part of their standard education.
-Cicero, a prominent rhetorician during this period in Roman history, is one such example of the influence of the Second Sophistic on Roman education.
-His early life coincided with the suppression of Latin rhetoric in Roman education under the edicts of Crassus and Domitius.
-Cicero was instructed in Greek rhetoric throughout his youth, as well as in other subjects of the Roman rubric under Archias.
-Cicero benefited in his early education from favorable ties to Crassus.